Tax

 If you live in NZ and you’re an NZ tax resident, Sharesies will pay a total of 33% tax on dividends you receive from US investments on your behalf.

 Some US dividends can also be paid to you from a non-US company—for example, a Canadian company listed on a US exchange.
 Tax will be deducted before the dividend is paid into your Wallet by the country in which the company is based.
-For NZ investors, we’ll deduct up to the 33% RWT amount and pay this directly to IR.
+For NZ investors, we’ll deduct up to the 33% RWT amount and pay this directly to IRD.

 Different tax treatment may apply when investing in companies that are American depositary receipts (ADRs).
-Read about tax on ADRs.

 If you’re a US person

-As a US citizen or green-card holder, you may have other tax obligations to the IRS.
+As a US citizen or green card holder, you may have other tax obligations to the IRS.
 Sharesies won’t handle this for you and it’s your responsibility to ensure you’re paying the correct tax.
 Seek professional tax advice if you have further questions.

 If you live outside of NZ